U.S. Corn Exports to Mexico Have Increased With the Transition to Free Trade Under the North American Free Trade Agreement

 While future U.S.-Mexico corn trade will ultimately depend on market forces, the provisions that facilitated integration of the two sectors have been retained under USMCA, thus laying the foundation for further trade growth.

-The Growing Corn Economies of Mexico and the United States, by Nicolás Fernando López López and Zully Y Silva Vargas, ERS, July 2019
+The Growing Corn Economies of Mexico and the United States, by Steven Zahniser, Nicolás Fernando López López, Mesbah Motamed, Zully Y Silva Vargas, and Thomas Capehart, ERS, July 2019